Miracles in the Midst of Devastation

 A Heavenly Connection

-As my mother drove home, she experienced something extraordinary.
-She felt the unmistakable presence of her own mother, my grandmother, sitting beside her in the car.
-At the same moment, she smelled her mother’s favorite perfume, filling the space around her.
-My grandmother had passed away about five years before Beth, yet my mother said it was the most powerful spiritual experience she had ever had.
-It was so overwhelming that she began to sob uncontrollably and had to pull her car to the side of the road.
-The time was just after 1:00 p.m.
+My grandmother had passed away about five years before Beth.
+My mother said it was the most powerful spiritual experience of her life.
+It was so overwhelming that she began to sob and had to pull her car to the side of the road.

-At that same time, my father was driving along the highway and happened to pass the cemetery where his own father was buried.
-Though he deeply loved his father, he was not someone who visited gravesites and had not been there since his father’s passing in 1977.
-Yet on that day, twenty-one years later in 2003, he felt an unexplainable pull to stop.
+My father deeply loved his dad, but he was not someone who visited gravesites.
+He had not been there since his father's passing in 1977 — twenty-one years earlier.
+Yet on that day, he felt an unexplainable pull to stop.

-He parked his car, walked to his father’s grave, said a prayer for our family, and offered a special one for Beth.
-He then picked a single blade of grass from the grave and tucked it carefully into his pocket.
-The time was also just after 1:00 p.m.
+He parked the car.
+He walked to his father's grave.
+He prayed for our family, and offered a special prayer for Beth.
+Then he picked a single blade of grass from the grave and tucked it carefully into his pocket.

 God's Grace in the Midst of Grief

-Before the funeral, our family gathered privately at the funeral home to say our final goodbyes.
-My father reached into his pocket and pulled out the blade of grass he had taken from his father’s grave.
-As my mother and the six remaining children stood around Beth’s casket, he shared the story of how he had been guided there at the exact time Beth died.
+My father reached into his pocket and pulled out the blade of grass he had taken from his father's grave.
+As my mother and the six remaining children stood around Beth's casket, he told us how he had been guided there at the exact time Beth died.

-He told us that he believed both his father and God the Father had led him there.
-He reminded us that we do not die, but live forever with Jesus Christ.
+He said he believed both his father — and God the Father — had led him there.

 A Sign from Heaven

-About a week after Beth’s passing, my brother took a photo from her bedroom window.
-When we looked closely, we noticed something astonishing in the clouds was the clear side profile of Beth’s face: her eyes, nose, chin, and even the flowered wreath she had worn on her head.
+When we looked closely, we saw something astonishing in the clouds — the clear side profile of Beth's face.
+Her eyes.
+Her nose.
+Her chin.
+Even the flowered wreath she had worn on her head.

 It was as if heaven itself wanted us to know she was safe, radiant, and near.

-We know in our hearts that Beth lives forever in heaven with Jesus and the angels — and that one day, we will see her again.
-Until that day comes, we hold on to the truth that God is always with us, that our loved ones never truly leave us, and that we are surrounded and guided by an army of angels.
+We know in our hearts that Beth lives forever in heaven with Jesus and the angels.
+And we know that one day, we will see her again.

 Our remaining siblings without Beth but we know she is with us in spirit!